 At the Equal Vote Coalition, we celebrate the successes of voting reform advocates across the country, and are the first to agree that nearly any voting system alternative would be an improvement to our seriously broken “Choose Only One” plurality method.
 Both chief petitioners of STAR Voting for Lane County supported the Ranked Choice Voting initiative in Benton County Oregon in the 2016 election.

 For the 2018 election cycle, after deep consideration and debate, we elected to push forward with STAR here in Oregon, rather than run another Ranked Choice campaign, because we believe STAR Voting to be a superior reform.
-STAR monotonic, RCV is not.
+STAR is monotonic, RCV is not.
 STAR is simpler than RCV, more accurate in terms of representing the will of the electorate, more expressive for voters, and can be summed by precinct where RCV cannot.
 Finally, STAR always counts the full expressions of all the voters, where RCV may only count the secondary choices of some of the voters who put a non-winner in first position.
 This feature of RCV can, and does, lead to significantly non-representative outcomes in the real world.